anandvamsi/MLOPS/MLOPS.md

 Traditionally all the above stages are done manually;

+MLOps, a fusion of “machine learning” and “operations,” refers to the set of practices and processes aimed at streamlining the development, deployment, and maintenance of machine learning models in production environments

 MLOPS implements Devops Principles,Devops tools and practices into machine learning workflow Both the deployment and training phase will Automated with CI/CD MLOPS is all  practices that is seamless handoff between Data Scientist and ML engineer